-Debt collection and recovery is an essential components of any business plan.
+Debt collection and recovery is an essential component of any business plan.
 While it’s not much fun to think about, the reality is that lots of businesses will encounter late or non-payment from clients at some stage.

 In this article, we’ll run you through some key strategies for preparing your business to make sure your cash forecasting is protected.